imarc/handbook/backend.markdown

 	<table>

-## Class, Method, and Function Declarations
+## Namespace, Class, Method, and Function Declarations

+Namespace declarations should be placed in the second line of a PHP file following the PHP open tag.

+	<?php
+	namespace Controllers;

 Class declarations follow the K&R style for of indenting and bracing, by placing the opening brace on a new line, the same indention level as the